What Does 1031 Depreciation Recapture?

 Differences Between Depreciation Recapture and Capital Gains Tax in a 1031 Exchange

-- Deferral Possibility: Both can be deferred through a 1031 exchange, but will eventually be due.
+- Deferability: While both can be deferred via a 1031 exchange, both are ultimately due.

-- Deferral, Not Elimination: Deferred taxes will need to be paid eventually unless another 1031 exchange is performed.
+- Deferral, Not Elimination: This means that deferred taxes must be paid at some time unless another 1031 exchange is completed.

-- Record Keeping: Proper records of depreciation are essential to calculate recapture taxes accurately.
+- Record keeping: You must maintain proper records of depreciation to compute recapture taxes.

-Strategies to Minimize Depreciation Recapture in a 1031 Exchange
+How to Reduce Depreciation Recapture in a 1031 Exchange

 - Leveraging Installment Sales: Spreads recapture tax over several years, potentially reducing the immediate tax impact.